Finland operates a codified law system. The main Finnish laws affecting real estate transactions are:

 Where the debtor is insolvent, the main rule under the Act on Payment Order of Creditors (1578/1992, as amended) is the equal right of the creditors to receive payment in bankruptcy.
 Secured claims enjoy the precedence applicable to the security in question up to the amount equal to the value of such security.

-In company reorganisation proceedings, upon application by the administrator, the court may decide that certain debt to be incurred during the proceedings shall be secured by a prior or equal ranking security interest over the mortgaged property, provided that this arrangement is necessary for the purposes of the reorganisation and that the risk for that secured creditor does not increase significantly.
+In company reorganisation proceedings, upon application by the administrator, the court may decide that certain debt to be incurred during the proceedings shall be secured by a prior or equal ranking security interest over the mortgaged property, provided that this arrangement is necessary for the purposes of reorganisation, and that the risk for the secured creditor does not increase significantly.

 In relation to liability under environmental laws, only the owner or possessor of the real estate may be liable for any pollution caused to the real estate (see 2.7 Soil Pollution or Environmental Contamination).
 A lender holding or enforcing security cannot be liable under environmental laws if the lender has not actively participated in the decision-making and operations of the borrower.

-Zoning and planning control take place on three levels:
+Zoning and planning control takes place on three levels:

 Zoning and planning decisions regulate how and for what purpose a certain area may be used (eg, residential, industrial or recreational).
 Furthermore, general plans and, in particular, detailed local plans contain specific rules on the maximum number of floors, floor space, and location of buildings, among other things.